salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.md

 Can't find any active scratch orgs, Dev Hubs, or other orgs.
 Either log into an org or create a scratch org, and then try again.

-# error.UserTerminatedDeployForExpiredOrg

-The target-org found in the configuration is expired.
-The user terminated the deploy.

 # error.NoTestsSpecified

 You must specify tests using the --tests flag if the --test-level flag is set to RunSpecifiedTests.